Chart Color Schemes

 Virginia has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Virginia's population is estimated at around 2,589 as of November 2025.
-This reflects an increase of 194 people (8.1%) since the 2021 Census, which reported a population of 2,395 people.
-The change is inferred from the resident population of 2,555 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 31 validated new addresses since the Census date.
-This level of population equates to a density ratio of 865 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Virginia's 8.1% growth since census positions it within 0.5 percentage points of the SA4 region (8.6%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 51.0% of overall population gains during recent periods.
+Virginia's population is estimated at around 2,642 as of Nov 2025.
+This reflects an increase of 247 people since the 2021 Census, which reported a population of 2,395 people.
+The change is inferred from the resident population of 2,621 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 31 validated new addresses since the Census date.
+This level of population equates to a density ratio of 883 persons per square kilometer.
+Virginia's growth of 10.3% since the 2021 census exceeded the SA4 region (9.0%) and the national average, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration that contributed approximately 51.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, a population increase just below the median of national areas is expected, with the suburb expected to expand by 135 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 3.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort.
+Future population trends indicate a median increase, with the area expected to expand by 135 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.7% in total over the 17 years.

 Frequently Asked Questions - Population